 - Survey nudges – Gather feedback by triggered multichoice/NPS survey nudges at an idle time.
 For instance, deploying a nudge 10 seconds after the customer has placed an order can be a trigger to rate their experience or participate in a survey.

 - Analyze the user data on your mobile app to discover trends.
-Tracking feature adoption highlights the most popular and least used features so that you can head back to the drawing board and further improve the user experience.
+Tracking your feature adoption strategies highlights the most popular and least used features so that you can head back to the drawing board and further improve the user experience.
 For instance, the ability to interpret every scroll and tap in the app can help you understand if your user is interested in exploring more content or is unable to find what he/she is looking for.
-This way you can build and improve on the features that deliver seamless user experiences and keep the customers coming back for more.
+This way, you can build and improve on the features that deliver seamless user experiences and keep the customers coming back for more.

 3. Nail the Onboarding Experience

 Companies that give extra importance to onboarding experience have proficient users.
 The rise of B2C apps in the market has increased the churn rate of users if they don’t find value in the product.
 Therefore, prioritize educating users about various features that solve their pain points.

 Often, feature adoption increases when an onboarding experience:

 - Quickly explains the functionality and use cases

 Use product walkthroughs to expose users to new features.
 Tell them how the new feature will help them.
 Trigger these walkthroughs to the right segments of users based on the user’s interaction in your app and the specific problem they’re trying to address using your app.

 It’s important to reiterate that not all customers may benefit from the new feature, or they might use it in different ways.
 Therefore, send personalized messages that are short and reflect specific benefits to each user group based on their interaction with the app.